 Removing the shell of the M420 can be a bit tricky, but we're here to help guide you through it.
-First, carefully remove the front nose handrails and the side handrails from the cab.
-Once that is complete, you will need to carefully separate the battery boxes from the cab.
-Take your time, as these parts can be fragile.
-The long hood has a few small clips that lock the hood into place.
+To remove the cab, carefully remove the front nose handrails, the cab side handrails, and the horn air line from the roof of the cab.
+Turn the engine over, and with a flat screwdriver, gently push the tabs at the rear of the cab forwards while also pushing slightly towards the roof until the snaps release from the chassis.
+Lift the rear of the cab forwards and the nose latches should pull out freely.

+To remove the hood, put the engine back on its wheels.
+You will need to carefully remove the brass steps at the rear of the battery boxes and separate the stanchions from the battery boxes (which are pinned into the hood).
+Take your time, as the stanchions can be fragile.
+The long hood has five small clips that lock the hood into place.
 WARNING!
 The walkway does not need to be removed!
-Only the body shell and cab do!
-Gently add pressure to the long hood near the walkway.
-Eventually you should feel the body shell and cab begin to lift up.
-Voila, you're done (Hopefully no parts took off like a rocket onto the floor.)
+Only the hood!
+There are catches right behind the battery boxes and below the sixth tall door from the cab.
+Gently squeeze the long hood down near the walkway at these locations while lifting up with a little wiggling.
+Eventually you should feel the hood begin to lift from the cab end, then lift up the front to release the end catch.
+Voila, you're done!
+(Hopefully no parts took off like a rocket onto the floor like the aforementioned brass steps.)
 Twisting the engine strongly with both hands is not recommended.